stanford-ssi/balloons/SSI-52/README.md

  - 2d.
 Descent

 #Code Architecture:
-The avionics flight software opperates on a read-eval loop in order to change states and respond to its environment.
+The avionics flight software operates on a read-eval loop in order to change states and respond to its environment.

 #### Files
 `main.cpp` - Start point of flight controller.